navzam/user-direct-line-token-sample/README.md

 The resulting Direct Line token will be bound to the passed user ID.

-### Calling the API and rendering WebChat
+### Calling the API and rendering Web Chat

-After the user signs in, the UI calls the API with the user's ID token and uses the resulting Direct Line token to render WebChat:
+After the user signs in, the UI calls the API with the user's ID token and uses the resulting Direct Line token to render Web Chat:

 ```js
 // index.html